 When you don’t trust your employees with the work they are supposed to do, you’ll oftentimes find yourself micromanaging.
-Not only does micromanaging bite into your own time, but it can cause tension in the workplace, with employees constantly feeling ridiculed, not trusted and unable to properly get their work done.
+Micromanaging bites into your time and can cause tension in the workplace.
+Employees constantly feeling ridiculed, not trusted and unable to properly get their work done.

 Leaders are important role models in business.
 And to be a successful leader, it’s important to show up to the office, set a good example and cultivate positive relationships with employees.

 According Harvard Business Review, absenteeism—physically and psychologically—is one of the most toxic traits of a business leader.
 In order to grow, employees must feel like their accomplishments are being recognized, that they are receiving constructive feedback and ultimately, that company leadership actually cares about them.

 Absenteeism can lead to increased stress, feelings of complacency, role ambiguity and even workplace bullying.